Welcome to RIT!

 We will be communicating to your RIT email account regarding selecting your move-in day, time,

 and when you are assigned to meet your Orientation Leader and small group for the week.

-Commuter Student Orientation will begin Sunday, August 16 from 9-10 a.m.
+Commuter Student Orientation will begin Sunday, August 16 at 8 a.m.